zammad/zammad-admin-documentation/misc/object-conditions/basics.rst

       X

 Calendar *(Scope: Execution time)*
-   .. hint:: This field is only available for Trigger and Scheduler conditions!
+   This field is only available for Trigger and Scheduler conditions!

    .. container:: cfloat-left